ElliottMardones/foRgotten/README.md

 -   **reps**: Defines the number of bootstrap replicates.
 By default, `reps = 10000`.
 -   **parallel:** Sets the type of parallel operation required.
-The options are “multicore”, “snow”, and “no”.
+The options are "multicore", "snow", and "no".
 By default, `parallel = "no"`.
 -   **ncpus:** Defines the number of cores to use.
 By default, `ncpus = 1`.